davan690/jomuller.github.io/_posts/2017-01-28-ten_rules_reproductible_research.md

 # Conclusion

 All the 10 rules proposed in [the Sandve paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003285) are reachable for a R user.
 Just by using R itself, the *rmarkdown* workflow and some organisational rules cover most of these rules.
-[My basic reproductible workflow meet almost all the criterias]({% post_url 2017-01-21-implementation_basic_reproductible_workflow %}) with the notable exceptions of the software archive (but it's work in progress with packrat) and the lack of public access (but I can't share everything).
+[My basic reproductible workflow meet almost all the criterias]({% post_url 2017-01-21-implementation_basic_reproductible_workflow %}) with the notable exceptions of the software archive ([but I'm exploring several solution to fix it]({% post_url 2017-03-03-Reproductibility_software_poor_man %})) and the lack of public access (but I can't share everything).

 Be welcome to expose in the comments your own way to follow these rules!